ICC adds genocide to charges against Sudan's president

 In Monday's decision, the court said there were reasonable grounds to believe that villages and towns "were selected on the basis of their ethnic composition" for attack by Sudanese government forces.

 "Towns and villages inhabited by other tribes, as well as rebel locations, were bypassed in order to attack towns and villages known to be inhabited by civilians belonging to the Fur, Masalit and Zaghawa ethnic groups."

-The prosecutor had presented evidence of government forces contaminating the wells and water pumps of villages inhabited by these groups, who were also subject to forcible transfer "in furtherance of the genocidal policy", it said.
+The prosecutor had presented evidence of government forces contaminating the wells and water pumps of villages inhabited by these groups, who were also subject to forcible transfer "in furtherance of the genocidal policy," said the court.

-"One of the reasonable conclusions that can be drawn is that... the conditions of life inflicted on the Fur, Masalit and Zaghawa groups were calculated to bring about the physical destruction of a part of those ethnic groups."
+"One of the reasonable conclusions that can be drawn is that ... the conditions of life inflicted on the Fur, Masalit and Zaghawa groups were calculated to bring about the physical destruction of a part of those ethnic groups," it added

 As president and commander-in-chief, Beshir likely "played an essential role in coordinating" a common plan to this end, said the judgement.

 The court ordered its registry to send a request for cooperation to the government of Sudan, all signatories to the court's founding Rome Statute and all UN Security Council members who had not signed, "seeking the arrest and surrender" of Beshir on both warrants.

 Prosecutor Luis Moreno-Ocampo accuses Beshir of personally instructing his forces to annihilate the Fur, Masalit and Zaghawa.